Kämpfer: Light novels

 The light novel series written by Toshihiko Tsukiji, with illustrations by Senmu, were released under Media Factory's MF Bunko J imprint, with 15 volumes released between November 24, 2006 and March 25, 2010.
 The main series covers 12 volumes, while the remaining three are short story collections.

 Manga

 A manga adaptation, written by Tsukiji and illustrated by Yu Tachibana, began serialization in the April 2008 issue of Monthly Comic Alive.
-The first tankōbon volume was released on October 23, 2008; ten volumes have been released and has been concluded as of September 26, 2018.
+The first tankōbon volume was released on October 23, 2008; ten volumes have been released with the last being on July 23, 2013.